NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

-Teaches key concepts related to exercise testing and program design for healthy populations and populations with controlled disease.
-Explores concepts in team, group, and individualized assessment and programming.
-Emphasizes principles in anatomy, exercise physiology, behavior modification, motivation, health promotion, fitness assessment and prescription.
-Encourages students to sit for certification exams upon course completion.
+Evaluates key concepts related to exercise testing, prescription, and program design for healthy populations.
+Examines concepts in team, group, and individualized exercise assessment and programming.
+Emphasizes principles in exercise physiology, health promotion, fitness assessment and prescription.
+Prepares students to sit for certification exams upon course completion.
 Course fee of $20 for supplies.

 Provides an introduction to statistics, as well as the role of statistics in experimental design that is necessary to evaluate data collected from measurements commonly used in exercise science, health, physical education and recreation.

 Studies human movement.
 Includes the structure of the human body and fundamental mechanics.
 Emphasizes kinesiological and mechanical analysis.

 Examines motor and cognitive characteristics of individuals involved in learning or performing motor skills.
 Examines conditions that influence learning.
 Analyzes how humans learn complex movement skills and control voluntary, coordinated movement.
 Analyzes the basic psychological processes involved in learning and control of movement and their effect on instruction and practice conditions for the learner.
 Studies motor development and its effect on skill acquisition.
 Course fee of $14 for equipment, software applies.

 Studies acute and chronic physiological responses to exercise, as well as nutritional and environmental effects on these responses.
 Requires separate weekly laboratory.
 Canvas Course Mats $70/McGraw applies.